Uma Musume Pretty Derby: Beginning of a New Era (movie)

 The real Jungle Pocket was named after a children's song.
 The green and yellow colors of the racing silk worn by the jockeys during the horse's ownership by Yomoji Saito are referenced on the uma musume's racing costume.

-Agnes Tachyon's racing costume features a yellow sweater and green test tubes; both of which reference the colors of the racing silk worn by the jockeys that raced with the real racehorse (1998-2009), who was undefeated in four races from 2000 to 2001 before a tendon injury ended his career.
+Agnes Tachyon's racing costume features a yellow sweater and green test tubes; both of which reference the colors of the racing silk worn by jockey Hiroshi Kawachi, that raced with the real racehorse (1998-2009), who was undefeated in four races from 2000 to 2001.
+A bowed tendon after the 2001 Satsuki Sho ended his career and robbed him of his chance at the Classic Triple Crown.
+Despite having his racing career cut short, Agnes Tachyon was a successful stud horse, with his progeny including Daiwa Scarlet (foaled May 13, 2004).

 Aoi Kiryuin and Riko Kashimoto, along with their respective trainees Happy Meek, Little Cocon, and Bitter Glasse from the Umamusume: Pretty Derby video game, make a cameo appearance among the crowd watching the Hopeful Stakes.

-In real life, both Jungle Pocket and Fuji Kiseki (1992-2015) shared the same owner, trainer, and jockey.
-The real Fuji Kiseki was undefeated in four races from 1994 to 1995 before a tendon injury ended his career.
+In real life, both Jungle Pocket and Fuji Kiseki shared the same owner, trainer, and jockey.

 Trainer Tanabe is based on Sadao Watanabe, who trained both Jungle Pocket and Fuji Kiseki in real life.